wacuuu/workload-collocation-agent/README.rst

 and the algorithm exchange information about current resource usage, isolation actuations or detected anomalies.
 WCA stores information about detected anomalies, resource allocation and platform utilization metrics to a remote storage such as Kafka.

-The diagram below puts WCA in context of an example Mesos cluster and monitoring infrastructure:
+The diagram below puts WCA in context of a cluster and monitoring infrastructure:

 .. image:: docs/context.png

+For context regarding Mesos see `this document <docs/mesos.rst>`_ and for Kubernetes see `this document <docs/kubernetes.rst>`_.

-See `WCA Architecture 1.5.pdf`_ for further details.
+See `WCA Architecture 1.7.pdf`_ for further details.

 Getting started